a-rosenberg/cookbook/recipes/turnip-red-lentil-stew.md

 <br>

 ### ingredients
-- 1 sweet onion; diced
+- 1 red or sweet yellow onion; diced
 - 4 garlic cloves; minced
 - 1 bunch of small turnips (I like hakurei); washed, trimmed, and quartered or 4-5 large turnips; peeled and 1/2" dice
 - 1 can tomato sauce/puree